As an Amazon Associate I earn from qualifying purchases.

 Grab one of your masa balls.
 Roll it into a perfect ball in the palms of your hands.
 Set it on the plastic that is lining your tortilla press.
 Set the other piece of plastic on top of the ball and press down a little with your palm.

 Lever the tortilla press down hard, but not all the way.
 Lift it up, and flip the tortilla over from left to right, or right to left.
 Why?
 Presses don’t press evenly, and this flip gives you an even tortilla.

 Peel the top plastic off.
 Set your open hand on the tortilla and with your other hand, flip it so you’re holding the tortilla.
 Gently peel off the second piece of plastic.

-Once the tortilla puffs up, about 30 seconds or so, it’s ready.
+Whether the tortilla puffs up or not, after about 30 seconds or so, it’s ready.
 Move it to the tortilla warmer.
 I line mine with a paper towel, but not everyone does.